 In 2020, Michigan lawmakers introduced legislation that would ban shackling of pregnant and postpartum incarcerated women, grant incarcerated pregnant women access to the necessary medical care, and prohibit incarcerated pregnant women from being placed in solitary confinement.
 If passed, this legislation would respect the dignity and protect the safety of incarcerated pregnant women and their unborn children.

-Results: Post-2007 preliminary figures from the Michigan Department of Corrections showed that parolees released through the MPRI were returning to prison 33% less frequently than similar offenders who do not participate in the program.
-This reduction in revocations to prison opened up bed space, decreased the number of state-operated corrections facilities, and reduced operating costs, saving taxpayers $120 million.
-These savings were allocated to create recidivism reduction programs and implement better community supervision programs, resources that hold offenders accountable and help them become productive, law-abiding citizens.
+Post-2007 preliminary figures from the Michigan Department of Corrections showed that parolees released through the MPRI were returning to prison 33% less frequently than similar offenders who do not participate in the program.
+This reduction in revocations to prison opened up bed space, decreased the number of state-operated correctional facilities, and reduced operating costs, saving taxpayers $120 million.
+These savings were allocated to create recidivism reduction programs and implement better community supervision programs -- resources that help offenders become productive, law-abiding citizens.